 The performance of a carbon filter is determined by the quality as well as the amount of carbon that is present, by the activation process, by the air flow pattern, and by the moisture in the air.

-A given amount of carbon can only absorb a specific amount of compounds.
+A given amount of carbon can only be so absorbent of a specific amount of compounds.
 Therefore, the more carbon present, the heavier or denser the filter would be and the longer it will work.

 All absorption ratings are based per gram of carbon.
 More weight equals more absorptive capacity.